Operations on Pointers and Concept of dynamic memory allocation

 }

-Pointers are commonly used in dynamic memory allocation with functions like malloc, calloc, and realloc.
+Dynamic memory allocation allows managing memory during runtime using functions like malloc, calloc, and realloc.

 #include <stdio.h>